-Please visit the Students in Special Circumstances section of the OSAP website for additional informaton on Ontario Government assistance for students with disabilities.
+Please visit the Students in Special Circumstances section of the OSAP website for additional information on Ontario Government assistance for students with disabilities.

-All registerd Queen's students (including students with disabilites) may qualify for both merit and need based funding.
+All registered Queen's students (including students with disabilities) may qualify for both merit and need based funding.
 Please visit the following sections of the Student Awards website for further information: